Equivariant non-archimedean Arakelov theory of toric varieties: Equivariant Chow groups of toric schemes

 \subsection{Equivariant operational Chow cohomology groups of toric varieties}

 We recall the identification of the equivariant operational Chow cohomology ring of a toric variety over a field with the ring of piecewise polynomial functions on the associated fan.
-For this subsection, $N$ will denote any lattice of dimension $n$.
+We follow mainly \cite{BR}.